Home

 Walton le Dale Local Guide

-Welcome to the Walton le Dale village web site.
-This site was developed as a guide to the facilities of the Walton le Dale area, originally in 2000.
-There are details on this site, or links to other sites, which provide access to useful public information.
-Please feel free to navigate through the Walton le Dale pages on local Business, Community projects, FAQ (Frequently Asked Questions), local History, useful Information & News to see what items of interest you can find.
+Welcome to the Walton le Dale area web site.
+This site was developed, originally in 2000, as a guide to facilities in the Walton le Dale area.
+It’s been offline for about six months, but has returned in July 2025.
+There are details on this site, or links to other sites, which provide access to useful public information relative to the area.
+There are also articles and pages that discuss the history and geography of Walton le Dale.

-About Walton le Dale
+Walton le Dale in Victorian Times

-Walton-le-Dale
+About Walton-le-Dale

 The church of St Leonard, situated on an eminence to the east of the town, was originally erected in the 11th century.
 The earliest portions of the present building are the Perpendicular chancel and tower, the nave having been rebuilt in 1798, while the transepts were erected in 1816.
 There are a number of interesting old brasses and monuments.
 Cotton-spinning is carried on, and there are market gardens in the vicinity.
 Roman remains have been found in Walton le Dale, and there was perhaps a roadside post on the site.
 The manor of Walton was granted by Henry de Lacy about 1130 to Robert Banastre.
 It afterwards passed by marriage to the Langtons, and about 1592 to the Hoghtons of Hoghton.